Find a Location

-Even thinking about the concept of divorce can bring heartache to many hurting couples.
+Realizing you need the help of a Divorce Lawyer can be difficult to come to terms with.
+In fact, simply thinking about the concept of divorce can bring heartache to many hurting couples.
 Divorce is not an easy legal matter to handle, especially when matters of child support and child custody have to be determined.
 There are different types of divorces, contested and uncontested.
 Even in uncontested divorces, which are those involving amicable relationships, emotions are typically very sensitive.
-Feelings of anger, loss, pain, and frustration are typically found and one of our Texas Divorce Attorney from The Carlson Law Firm is available to help ease some of the burdens from your situation.
+Feelings of anger, loss, pain, and frustration are typically found and one of our family lawyers from The Carlson Law Firm can help ease some of the burdens from your situation.

-Divorce is never an easy thing.
-Yet, once the process starts, it’s crucial to have legal representation every step of the way to ensure that your rights are always protected.
-We will do everything we can get reach an amicable solution without going to court, but in the event that trial becomes necessary, we will fight diligently to get you the results you want.
+If you live in the Central Texas area, contact a qualified family law lawyer for assistance.
+Once the process starts, it’s crucial to have legal representation every step of the way to ensure that your rights are always protected.
+We will do everything we can to reach an amicable solution without going to court.
+However, in the event that a trial becomes necessary, we will fight diligently to get you the results you want.

 When it comes to establishing the grounds for divorce, the state of Texas has seven that can be considered.
 Grounds for divorce are reasons that a married couple will be able to legally get divorced.
-These seven reasons to get divorced include:
+A Texas Divorce Attorney can help you determine which of these seven reasons to get divorced may apply to your situation:

 No Fault Vs. Fault-Based Divorce